 Mutations in the DDC gene lead to the production of too little AADC enzyme and/or an enzyme that does not work properly.
 The lack of functional AADC results in reduced dopamine and serotonin levels, as well as lower levels of epinephrine and norepinephrine — two neurotransmitters that derive from dopamine — which is what ultimately leads to the symptoms of AADC deficiency.

 Inheritance of AADC deficiency

-Individuals who have one copy of the mutated gene are called carriers of AADC deficiency.
-They usually do not exhibit any symptoms, but carry the risk of passing the disease on to their children.
+Individuals who have just one mutated copy of the gene are called carriers of AADC deficiency.
+Carriers usually do not exhibit any symptoms, but they may pass the disease-causing gene on to their biological children.

 AADC News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified healthcare providers with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.